derekburgess/jaws/README.md

 `pip install -e .`

+## Running and Commands

+Run a local Neo4j Database, update references... the defaults are fine.

+Run `neosea` to capture packets.

+Run `neonet` to gather intel on IP Addresses.
+Uses IPInfo and requires a free api key.

+Run `neotransform`, optionally passing `--api` with either `openai` or `starcoder`(default).

+Run `neojawsx` to process embeddings and display cluster plots.

 ### Script descriptions

 `neosea.py` -- Run with `neosea`.
 Stores packets in a CSV file `data/packets.csv`, as well as in a local or cloud-based Neo4j db.
 Update the `batch`, `interface`, and if you use the `chum.py` script, your AWS or "exfiltration simulation IP".